espkz/pgr-gacha-sim/README.md

 - [Gray Ravens](https://grayravens.com/wiki/GRAY_RAVENS)

 ## Current Issues
+- Windows doesn't show the star for 5-star/4-star/3-star weapon in test which... why....
 - Pulling too fast will make it bug out (duh don't do that)
 - Gets a little slow because I think that's Streamlit latency (will look for a different place to host)
 - The A-rank check resets in Member Target if you swap patches (probably doesn't really matter but still)